pryoung/idl_misc/README.md

 # idl_misc
-Library of miscellaneous IDL routines that I find useful
+Library of miscellaneous IDL routines that I find useful.
+These routines are not available in Solarsoft.